-1. NS majors are encouraged to complete the above classes in their first 2 years.

-2. NS majors are not required to take Foundations of Physics III Honors and may substitute General Physics I & II for Foundations of Physics I & II Honors.

-3. Relationship between General Physics and Foundations of Physics Honors: General Physics I & II is a calculus-based course for pre-meds, engineers and others who want a broad introduction and survey of basic physics including classical mechanics, electricity and magnetism, optics and waves, and thermal and statistical physics.
+- 1. NS majors are encouraged to complete the above classes in their first 2 years. - 2.
+NS majors are not required to take Foundations of Physics III Honors and may substitute General Physics I & II for Foundations of Physics I & II Honors. - 3.
+Relationship between General Physics and Foundations of Physics Honors: General Physics I & II is a calculus-based course for pre-meds, engineers and others who want a broad introduction and survey of basic physics including classical mechanics, electricity and magnetism, optics and waves, and thermal and statistical physics.
 Foundations of Physics I- IV Honors covers a similar set of topics in considerably greater depth, plus special relativity and an introduction to quantum mechanics, over four semesters.
 Please note that Foundations of Physics I & II Honors alone do not include some important topics, such as optics, thermal and statistical physics, which are included in Foundations of Physics III Honors, and introduction to mechanics and condensed matter physics in Foundations of Physics IV Honors.
-Therefore, students electing to take the Honors Physics track are highly recommended to take Foundations of Physics III Honors and Foundations of Physics IV Honors as well.
+Therefore, students electing to take the Honors Physics IV Honors as well.
 Students with a strong high-school background in physics and mathematics are also highly recommended to take Foundations of Physics Honors I- IV.